mindspore-lab/mindcv/docs/en/index.md

     python train.py --model=resnet50 --dataset=cifar10 --dataset_download
     ```

-    Above is an example for training ResNet50 on CIFAR10 dataset on a CPU/GPU/Ascend device
+    Above is an example of training ResNet50 on CIFAR10 dataset on a CPU/GPU/Ascend device

 - Distributed Training